 Good grooming will help your dog look and feel his best.
 Routine grooming sessions also allow you to examine your dog's coat, teeth, eyes, ears, and nails for signs of problems.
 How often you need to groom your dog depends on his type of coat.

 Several brushing and combing sessions a week will keep the average Doodle neat and clean; daily attention is even better.
 Brush all the way down to the skin, letting the massaging action stimulate blood circulation and loosen and remove flakes of dandruff.
 Then go through the coat with a comb to make sure you have no mats or knots anywhere.

 The kind of equipment you need depends on your Doodle's coat texture and length.

-Scruffy Doodles need pin brushes, which have long, round-ended stainless-steel or chrome-plated pins and a steel comb.
-Short and medium coated Doodles will need bristle brushes and a comb.
-For the fleece/wool coated Doodles you will need a slicker brush for removing mats and dead hair.
-Also a steel pinned comb to make sure that there are no tangles left.
-There are also rubber curry combs to polish smooth coats and remove dead hair; clippers, stripping knives, rakes, hair dryers, and other grooming tools.
+Scruffy Doodles need pin brushes, which have long, round-ended stainless steel or chrome-plated pins and a steel comb.
+Short and medium-coated Doodles will need bristle brushes and a comb.
+For the fleece/wool coated Doodles, you will need a slicker brush for removing mats and dead hair.
+In addition, a steel pinned comb to make sure that there are no tangles left.
+There are also rubber currycombs to polish smooth coats and remove dead hair; clippers, stripping knives, rakes, hair dryers, and other grooming tools.

 When brushing, always check for burrs and other stubborn plant material; mats, which most frequently form behind the ears and under the legs; and any cuts or scrapes on the skin itself.